 Good news for babies born through assisted reproduction technology

-A large population-based health comparison has shown that Australians born through assisted reproduction are as healthy as people conceived naturally.
+A large population-based health comparison has shown that Australians born through assisted reproduction technology are as healthy as people conceived naturally.

 The study by Murdoch Children’s Research Institute with Hudson Institute’s Professor Rob McLachlan and collaborator, is the largest ever health comparison of adults conceived through assisted reproduction technology (IVF and GIFT) and adults conceived without assistance.